dfelinto/blender-manual/manual/video_editing/sequencer/editing.rst

 .. hint::

-   Extend is a convenient way to adjust the time of rough edits such as an "animatic" (sequenced story boards) where it's possible to select everything and increase or decrease the length of strips around the current frame.
+   Extend is a convenient way to adjust the time of rough edits such as an "animatic" (sequenced story boards) where it's possible to select everything and adjust the length of strips around the current frame.

    This can be especially useful when adding in audio or other elements that could cause the timing to need adjustment.